Konstantina Nouka

 Criminal cases

-R v DJ (2024) – Westminster Magistrates’ Court – obtained a 12-month community order and persuaded the court not to activate the suspended sentence order that had been breached for a client charged with racially aggravated harassment.
+R v J (2024) – Westminster Magistrates’ Court – obtained a 12-month community order and persuaded the court not to activate the suspended sentence order that had been breached for a client charged with racially aggravated harassment.

 Family cases